NCLEX® Pass Rates and Scoring Guide

 You may be able to access your results within 48 hours if your state offers the quick results service.
 However, quick results are unofficial.
 Before you can practice as a licensed/registered nurse, you must wait for your official results from your NRB.

-The CPR also includes the weight of each content area and descriptions of their related topics.
+The CPR also includes the weight of content areas and descriptions of their related topics.
 Use this information in preparation for your retest.
 Prioritize the content sub-needs where you performed Below the Passing Standard, then Near the Passing Standard, but also continue to review areas where you scored Above the Passing Standard so you don't forget anything on your next exam.

-How many times can I retake the NCLEX?
+How Many Times Can I Retake the NCLEX?

-You can retake the NCLEX eight times a year if you have applied for licensure/registration with your NRB.
+You can retake the NCLEX 8 times a year if you have applied for licensure/registration with your NRB.
 However, you must wait 45 days between each exam.
 Retake policies vary by jurisdiction, so make sure to check with your NRB.

-What happens if a candidate fails 3 times on the NCLEX exam?
+What Happens If a Candidate Fails 3 Times on the NCLEX Exam?

 Read More About the NCLEX